 A lower-than-usual dose is recommended for people with severely reduced kidney function.
 If you have kidney disease that requires dialysis you should not take prucalopride.

 Pregnancy: There is not enough information available at this time to determine the safety and effectiveness of using prucalopride during pregnancy.
-This medication should be avoided by women who are pregnant.
+This medication should be avoided by people who are pregnant.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking prucalopride, it may affect your baby.
+If you are breast-feeding and taking prucalopride, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than 18 years of age.

 What other drugs could interact with this medication?

 There may be an interaction between prucalopride and any of the following:

 - antihistamines (e.g., bilastine, cetirizine, doxylamine, diphenhydramine, hydroxyzine, ketotifen, loratadine, rupatadine)

 - antipsychotics (e.g., chlorpromazine, clozapine, haloperidol, olanzapine, quetiapine, risperidone)